 - Use punchy language.
 These sentences are declarative.
 And they are more likely to stick in your audience’s mind than long, complex ones.

 - Use repetition.
 Repeating key points or slogans can help to drive your point home.

 - Use loaded words.
 These words evoke an emotional response, like “horrific,” “appalling,” or “unacceptable.”

 - Use inclusive language.
 Use words that everyone can relate to, like “we,” “us,” and “our.”

 Offer a Call-to-Action (CTA)

-Any good speech or presentation should have a call to action in the closing remarks.
+Just like a ceremony speech, a webinar presentation should have a call to action in the closing remarks.
 Doing so will give your audience something to do with your presented information.

 For example, you’re giving a presentation on healthy eating habits.
-Then, you might end your closing remarks with a call-to-action to sign up for a local CSA or visit a farmers market.
+Then, you might end your closing remarks with a call to action to sign up for a local CSA or visit a farmers market.